-Located in the heart of downtown Charleston, this historic masonry property was built in the early 1800s in the Federal Style and received a Gothic renovation in the 1840s which is when the original grocery store was established at the ground level, giving the property its unique commercial presence within the beautiful residential neighborhood.
+Located in the heart of downtown Charleston at the intersection of Pitt and Montagu Streets, this historic property was built in the early 1800s as a classic Charleston single house in the Federal style.
+In the 1840s it was renovated in the Gothic style and a grocery store was established at the ground level, giving the property its unique commercial presence within the beautiful residential neighborhood.

-The high ceilings continue into the stairwell where a second plaster medallion adorns the space and into the modern kitchen where the cabinetry was designed by AD 100 listed architecture and interiors firm, Workstead.
+A modern kitchen was designed by AD 100 listed architecture and interiors firm, Workstead.
 The kitchen features Pietra Cardosa countertops, a La Cornue range, and an elegant gooseneck bridge faucet by Catchpole and Rye.

 The house boasts 9 fireplaces in total, 6 of them located in the Residence.
 The deep windows throughout the house are a feature of the thick masonry walls.